jmhee28/firebase/README.md

 My Boards is a simple message board built using Firebase.
 Throughout the program, we'll add interesting features to it.

 My Board is based on Friendly Chat application that is built in [Firebase Web Codelab](https://codelabs.developers.google.com/codelabs/firebase-web/).

+This web application can use your camera on your computer, can take a snapshots, and can leave a comments